The Sultanate of Oman, located in the Persian Gulf, is not your typical international real estate investment destination.

 Muscat hills is inland, close to the airport.
 It hosts a nice golf course and housing there is much more affordable than in Al Mouj.

 However, it is less appealing.
 Liquidity is low, prices have plummeted, and in many ways it has the looks of a development that is on the brink of having financial issues.
-I’d consider Muscat Hills only if I wanted a cheap property within Muscat itself, and wanted a low price point, knowing full well it’s a bad investment.
+I’d consider Muscat Hills only if I wanted a cheap property within Muscat itself, and wanted a low price point, knowing full well it’s a questionable investment.

 Muscat Bay